gershhub/groundstation-receiver/README.md

 On the recording side, the most significant functional difference between Receiver Station and a similar package like [autowx](https://github.com/cyber-atomus/autowx) is the breaking up of the audio recording and decoded image into short chunks for a close-to-realtime online experience.
 Receiver Station also depends on noaa-apt instead of wxtoimg.

 Before running, ensure that all dependencies are installed, and that Boto3 is properly configured for access to your personal S3 and SQS, if using AWS.
 A setup guide is available [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration).
 Configuration is set via `groundstation.cfg`, which is loaded by `groundstation.py`.
+Be sure to set your local GPS coordinates and altitude under QTH.
+The script can be pointed at a specific cfg file, and by default will load the file in its path:

+`python3 groundstation.py /path/to/groundstation.cfg`

 Updated TLEs can be retrieved using a `updateTLE.sh` or inline in `groundstation.py` (default).
 Due to firewall limitations in our particular installation, we mirror TLEs on our AWS instance and retrieve from there.